tonyfinn/kdbx-rs/docs/kdbx.md

 used directly in encryption.
 It is calculated by runing the configured KDF against the processed composite key.

+**Argon2**

+When the Argon2 KDF function is in use, the following parameters are read from the KDF parameter
+dictionary:

+* "I" - the number of passes/iterations of Argon2 to use
+* "V" - The argon 2 version to use, currently only 0x13 is widely used
+* "M" - The amount of memory (in bytes) for the function to use.
+* "P" - The number of parallel computations to perform
+* "S" - The salt to use to create the cipher

+In addition, the variant is hardcoded to Argon2d.
+The output of the Argon2d KDF is then used directly as the master key.

+**AES**

+When the AES KDF is used, the following parameters are read from the KDF parameter dictionary in KDBX 4

+* "R" - The number of rounds of AES to run
+* "S" - The key used for the cipher

+For KDBX 3.1, these are read from the `TransformRounds` / `TransformSeed` parameters in the outer head instead.

+The key is derived as follows:

+* Create an AES cipher in ECB mode using `S` as the key.
+* Create a buffer for the key with the initial value being the composite key.
+* Run `key = AES(key)` for the number of rounds specified by `R`
+  * Note that `S` is normally 32 bytes long.
+Depending on your AES library, you might have to split the key into two blocks and run them in parallel manually.
+* The final key is then `sha256(key)`

 #### Cipher Key

 The cipher key is used for encrypting/decrypting the database.
 It is calculated as